spolcharoen/DH140_Project/Project_Proposal.md

 A description of the spatial scope (e.g. Boyle Heights or Hong Kong), and why space and/or time matters for your project

+* Global charts - select countries in 6 continents

+* 2017 - 2019

+* Space matters to compare between countries and how different cultures are expressed through music taste.
+Time matters to see how music in different countries change over time.

 ## Data Sources